Ted Hallisey, Executive Director

 Jorge Rodriguez, Programs

 Jorge Rodriguez, Program Director, holds a BFA in Arts and Visual Communications from Utah Valley University.
 He has served as a facilitator and artist at Arts-Kids since 2011.
-He is host of KPCW radio show Cada Domingo and is the Youth and Spanish Services Assistant at the Park City Library.
+He is host of KPCW radio show Cada Domingo.
 Jorge has worked at Park City Health Care as an interpreter for Spanish-speaking patients and as a substitute teacher in the Park City School District.
 Jorge moved to Salt Lake City after completing service in the US military in 2003.